 The new mortgage will usually have some fees attached too, including application/set-up fees, survey fees from the lender and solicitor fees.

 Still, if you’re reducing your interest rate significantly – for example, from an SVR of 5% to a fixed-rate of 2.5% – then you’ll likely save thousands of pounds in the long run.

-However, if the value of your property has dropped below the mortgage itself, you will be in “negative equity”.
+If the value of your home has dropped below the mortgage itself, you will be in negative equity.
+You will owe more to your lender than you would get by selling the property.
 In this instance, remortgaging to a cheaper deal will be nigh on impossible and you may be stuck on your lender’s SVR until the value of your property exceeds the mortgage, or you can overpay enough to reduce the mortgage amount until it is lower than the property value.
-If you are stuck on your current deal, you are what is known as a “mortgage prisoner”.
+If you are stuck on your current deal, you are what is known as a mortgage prisoner.

 To compare the best remortgage deals available, use a mortgage calculator to calculate how much you can borrow and find out the cost of remortgaging your property.